gregdeon/online-goban/README.md

 At a high level, this program does two things.
 First, it detects stone positions on a Go board using a simple computer vision pipeline.
 Second, it connects to the Online Go Server API to submit moves and show the opponent's moves.

+Note that this package has two separate programs: a high-level Python command-line program that handles the computer vision, and a standalone Node.js program that connects to the OGS API.
+For developers, see `js/README.md` for a description of the Node.js program.

 # Setup
 ## Installation
 This package uses Python 3 and Node.js.
 Required packages are listed in `requirements.txt` (Python) and `js/package.json` (Javascript).